DeeDee Halleck

-DeeDee Halleck (born January 5, 1940) is a media activist, founder of Paper Tiger Television and co-founder of the Deep Dish Satellite Network, the first grass roots community television network.
-She is Professor Emerita in the Department of Communication at the University of California, San Diego.
+DeeDee Halleck (born January 5, 1940) is a media activist, founder of Paper Tiger Television and co-founder of Deep Dish Television, the first grass roots community television network.
+She is a Professor Emerita in the Department of Communication at the University of California, San Diego.

 Career

 Her first film, Children Make Movies (1961), was about a film-making project at Lillian Wald's Henry Street Settlement in Lower Manhattan.
 Her film, Mural on Our Street was nominated for an Academy Award in 1965.
 She has led media workshops with elementary school children, reform school youth, senior citizens and migrant farmers.
 In 1976 she was co-director of the Child-Made Film Symposium, which was a fifteen-year assessment of media by youth throughout the world.

 She has served as a trustee of the American Film Institute, Women Make Movies and the Instructional Telecommunications Foundation.
 She has authored numerous articles in Film Library Quarterly, Film Culture, High Performance, The Independent, Leonardo, Afterimage and other media journals.
-Her book, Hand Held Visions: the Impossible Possibilities of Community Media is published by Fordham University Press.
+Her book, Hand Held Visions: The Impossible Possibilities of Community Media, was published by Fordham University Press.
 She co-edited Public Broadcasting and the Public Interest with M.E.
 Sharpe, and has written essays for a number of collections on independent media.

 In 1989 she received a Guggenheim Fellowship for an ecological series for the Deep Dish Network.
 She received two Rockefeller Media Fellowships for The Gringo in Mañanaland (1995), a compilation film about stereotypes of Latin Americans in U.S. films, which was featured at the Venice Film Festival, the London Film Festival and won a special jury prize at the Trieste Festival for Latin American Film and first prize from the American Anthropological Association's Visual Anthropology Division in 1998.
 Ah!
 The Hopeful Pageantry of Bread and Puppet. made in 2000 in collaboration with Tamar Schumann, was shown at the Woodstock Film Festival, The PDX Experimental Film Festival in Portland, Oregon, the Vermont Film Festival and the Dallas Video Festival.

 She has received five awards for lifetime achievement: an Indy from the Association of Independent Video and Filmmakers, The George C. Stoney Award from the Alliance for Community Media (ACM); The Life Time Achievement Award of the National Alliance for Media Arts and Culture (NAMAC), the Herbert Schiller Award from the 2003 Schmio Awards and the 2007 Dallas Smythe Award from the Union for Democratic Communication.

 She has co-coordinated Paper Tiger installations at the Whitney Museum of American Art, the Austrian Triennial of Photography in Graz, the Wexner Center in Columbus Ohio, the Gallery at the San Francisco Art Institute and the Berkeley Art Museum.